Basilaminsph/Web-Scraper/README.md

 # Web-Scraper
-This is a web scraper to extract
+This is a web scraper to extract images specifically from websites
+# Use responisbly.